The Outlaw Josey Wales (1976) from Johnny Web (Uncle Scoopy)

 NUDITY REPORT

-Sondra Locke is briefly topless.
+Sondra Locke shows her bum, and is very briefly topless.

 DVD info from Amazon.